Stephen Schultz | June 24, 2022 | Car Accidents

 While no amount of money will ever bring your loved one back, you have the right to recover any money that you, as the next-of-kin are legally entitled to.
 Survivors are entitled to recover monetary compensation for ambulance bills, medical expenses, lost wages, loss of comfort, advice, companionship, and society, and other damages that arise after the death of a husband or wife.

-Schultz & Myers Personal Injury Lawyers is here to help.
+Schultz & Myers Personal Injury Lawyers are here to help.
 We have recovered over $50,000,000 on behalf of our clients.
 While the numbers mirror the amounts of “big city” law firms, we don’t forget about the loved ones that the deceased has left behind.
 We are a people-focused law firm and will communicate with you throughout your case.